Riley Gaines to Newsmax: After Ambush, I Will Sue

 "I am also proud of the moments when our students demonstrated the value of free speech and the right to protest peacefully."

-Gaines later replied on social media decrying Moore's statement: "I'm sorry did this just say PEACEFUL....
+Gaines later replied on social media decrying Moore's statement: "I'm sorry did this just say PEACEFUL...
 I was assaulted.
 I was extorted and held for [ransom].
-The protestors demanded I pay them if I wanted to make it home safely.
+The protesters demanded I pay them if I wanted to make it home safely.
 I missed my flight home because I was barricaded in a classroom...
 We must have different definitions of peaceful."

 About NEWSMAX TV: